fanoframework/fanoframework.github.io/examples/index.md

 ## MVC web application

-[Fano Mvc](https://github.com/fanoframework/fano-mvc) demonstrate how to seperate logic of application using [Model](/working-with-models), [View](/working-with-views), [Controller](/working-with-controllers).
+[Fano Mvc](https://github.com/fanoframework/fano-mvc) demonstrate how to separate logic of application using [Model](/working-with-models), [View](/working-with-views), [Controller](/working-with-controllers).
 It also demonstrates show to use HTML view template to compose application UI layout.

 ## File upload